 Why do moms buy 81-100 nappies at a time?

 - So they’re not always having to buy more and leave the house.

 - They live out of town and can never have enough diapers.

-Why do moms buy 100 or more diapers at a time for their newborn?
+Why do moms buy 100 or more nappies at a time?